BBB - A+ Rating - the best there is

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Thurlow, Thurlough, Thurlowe, Thurloe, Thurlo, Thurlows, Thurles and many more.

 This web page shows only a small excerpt of our Thurlow research.
-Another 201 words(14 lines of text) covering the year 1775 is included under the topic Early Thurlow History in all our PDF Extended History products.
+Another 169 words(12 lines of text) covering the years 1775 and are included under the topic Early Thurlow History in all our PDF Extended History products.

 More information is included under the topic Early Thurlow Notables in all our PDF Extended History products.

 Some of the Thurlow family moved to Ireland, but this topic is not covered in this excerpt.
-Another 120 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 87 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Thurlow name or one of its variants: